 Warthon Beach is magnificent.
-Like many beaches in the South of Western Australia, the white sand with the unbelievable palette of blues make you feel like you’re walking in a postcard.
+Like many beaches in the South of Western Australia, the white sand with the unbelievable palette of blues make you feel like you’re walking into a postcard.
 But each beach has its charms, so you always get excited at the idea of exploring new ones.
 I could have sat forever on the rocks watching the little fish in the transparent water.

 On Wharton Beach, I could have sat forever on the rocks watching the little fish in the transparent water.

 There’s a remarkable massive granite boulder in Duke of Orleans Bay.
 A large sand patch leads to the bottom of the rock.
 Then, if you wish, you’ll have to find your way up by yourself.
 It may look impressive from the beach, but it’s only 60 meters above sea level.
 We reached the top in only 7 minutes.
 It’s worth the effort: the view from up there is marvellous!